“Just take a YouBike there!”

 You can store all kinds of cool things in the YouBike’s granny-style basket.

-And now you know how to make a YouBike account.
+And now you know how to use a YouBike in Taiwan.

-You can search on Google Maps for either YouBike or UBIKE to find the nearest stations to either pick-up or drop-off a bike.
+You can search on Google Maps for either YouBike to find the nearest stations to either pick-up or drop-off a bike.